Terezi Dragon Cape tutorial

 I put a squeeky thing in the nose.

 Make sure to hem the sides if it’s really roughly cut.
 I’m not doing this just because I don’t want it any smaller around my shoulders.
+Also you won’t have to worry about fleece fraying.

 To hem: basically fold the edge and sew it.
 Google this to get a better explanation.
 Hemming is just to shorter or clean up an edge.
 Here, you’d be doing the later.